By: Gabriella Taekema

 Google loves LinkedIn.
 Don’t believe me?
 Google someone who has LinkedIn and see where their LinkedIn profile shows up in the search results.
-With a LinkedIn profile coming up high in search results, prospective employers get to see a professional profile as one of their first impressions of you.
+With a LinkedIn profile that ranks high in search results, prospective employers get to see a professional profile as one of their first impressions of you.
 It also allows you show more of you than a traditional resume.
 While it is not a substitute for a resume, it is a helpful tool to show other professionals and recruiters who you are.
 Your profile shows prospective employers news, companies, and schools that you are following, along with skills and endorsements that you have.
-You are able to control one of the first impressions recruiters will have of you.
+You are able to control one of the first impressions recruiters have of you.

 Look into prospective companies

-Passionate about working that internship at that great media company?
+Passionate about working that sweet internship at that great media company?
 With its follow feature, LinkedIn gives you updates on job opportunities, company news and tells you how you are connected to its employees.
 The follow feature is helpful for both your resume and your interview.
-You will be able to get an idea of who will see your resume through looking at the company’s employees, (Kiss those “To whom it may concern” introductions goodbye) and you will be an expert on all the company news so you can ace your interview.
+You will be able to get an idea of who will see your resume through looking at the company’s employees, (kiss those “To whom it may concern” introductions goodbye) and you will be an expert on all the company news so you can ace your interview.